-Fiscal 2020 Executive Incentive Plan
+Fiscal 2021 Executive Incentive Plan

-In fiscal 2020, the bonus awards for each of our NEOs will continue to be determined under the Autodesk, Inc. Executive Incentive Plan.
-Near the beginning of the fiscal year, the Committee established total ARR, non-GAAP operating income and absolute TSR as the funding metrics.
+In fiscal 2021, the bonus awards for each of our NEOs will continue to be determined under the Autodesk, Inc. Executive Incentive Plan.
+Near the beginning of the fiscal year, the Committee established revenue, non-GAAP operating income and absolute TSR as the funding metrics.

-If the funding metrics are achieved, in its exercise of negative discretion, the Committee will consider the performance attainment versus specific targets to determine payouts.
-The Committee will assess the financial and operational performance of the Company based on the following metrics and weighting:
+If the funding metrics are achieved, in its exercise of discretion, the Committee will consider the performance attainment versus specific targets to determine payouts.
+The Committee will assess Autodesk's financial and operational performance based on the following metrics and weighting:

 Performance Metric Weighting

-Total ARR 70%
+Total Revenues 60%

-Non-GAAP Operating Income 30%
+Non-GAAP Operating Income 40%

-The Committee believes that the metrics selected for fiscal 2020 will align our incentives with the key drivers of success.
+The Committee believes that the metrics selected for fiscal 2021 will align our incentives with the key drivers of success.
 The final awards for our NEOs could range from 0% to 200% of target, depending on achieved performance level.
-The Committee's choice of metrics was also driven by stockholder feedback to minimize the overlap of metrics between the bonus and equity plans but considered the overlap of total ARR to be appropriate in light of the critical importance of this goal.
-ARR is currently our key performance metric to assess the health and trajectory of our business.
+The Committee's choice of metrics was also driven by stockholder feedback to minimize the overlap of metrics between the bonus and equity plans but considered the overlap of total revenue to be appropriate in light of the critical importance of this goal as we exit the business model transition and enter the growth phase of our business.
+For fiscal 2021, in consideration of the economic uncertainty created by the COVID-19 pandemic, the Committee mitigated the impact of such uncertainty by reducing complexity, focusing on revenue as a significant performance metric, and retaining discretion over the bonus that otherwise would be payable based on actual performance, but in any event not to exceed allowable plan maximums.